Healthcare Training Institute

 second question deals with increasing awareness of habitual patterns.
 Question

-2 is, "Or are you so used to hearing these thoughts and ideas from Steve
+2 is, "Are you so used to hearing these thoughts and ideas from Steve

 that you aren't even thinking about what they really mean?"
 Michelle continued,